Six Goals for Corporate Events

 - Launch – bring awareness/PR/buzz about the company, products, services or new innovations.

 - Create community – take a segmented company or even industry and bring them together to collaborate and problem-solve.
-We do an annual event for VRCC (Veterinary Referral Center of Colorado).
+We help through our sister company Connections Teambuilding and Training to put on an annual event for VRCC (Veterinary Referral Center of Colorado).
 One of their missions is to create community in the veterinary industry in Colorado by giving small vet offices the benefit of coming together to learn and collaborate with each other and vendors as well as the benefit of having an event that the size of their individual offices could never produce by themselves.

 - Corporate Social Responsibility – Coming together to have a greater impact on your community as a whole than you could individually.
 This creates culture and a sense of working for a company that makes a difference.